bevyengine/rfcs/rfcs/51-animation-composition.md

     animated behaviors.
  4. **Authoring**: this is how we create the animation assets used by the engine.

-This RFC only aims to resolve problems within the domain of composition.
-Storage and sampling is addressed in [RFC #49][primitives].
-Application can be distinctly decoupled from these earlier two stages, treating the sampled values as a black box output, and authoring can be built separately upon the primitives provided by this RFC and thus are explicit non-goals here.
+This RFC only aims to resolve problems within the domain of composition and application.
+Storage and sampling is addressed in [RFC #49][primitives], and authoring can be built separately upon the primitives provided by this RFC and thus are explicit non-goals here.

 [primitives]: https://github.com/bevyengine/rfcs/pr/49